Craftyplants – The UK’s Tillandsia (Air Plant) Nursery

-We’re a small independent specialist Tillandsia (airplant) nursery in the North West of England.
-We at Craftyplants offer one of the largest selections of airplants commercially available.
+We’re an award winning, independent specialist Tillandsia (airplant) nursery in the North West of England.
+Craftyplants offer one of the largest selections of air plants commercially available.
 With a lifelong passion for plants, it’s no wonder that we were so fascinated by the bizarre concept of these ‘plants without pots’.

-We propagate many of our plants at the nursery from vegetative offsets which provides ‘true to type’ clones of the plants, we grow a selection of others from seed at our Preston Nursery.
+We propagate many of our air plants at the nursery from vegetative offsets which provides ‘true to type’ clones of the plants.
+We grow a selection of others from seed at our Preston Nursery.

 Like most horticultural fanatics, our passion for plants doesn’t stop with one genus.
 Although our main obsession is Tillandsia, we’ve long been fascinated by the huge diversity of the bromeliad family in general as well as a somewhat random selection of other weird plants that we also enjoy growing. and this is reflected in our ever expanding range of other plants.

 Our greenhouse grown Tillandsia, bromeliads and assorted weird plants are available to buy on-line along with a selection of other tropical and sub-tropical plants grown on our nursery.
 This collection of some of natures most weird and wonderful creations works great alongside our airplants, and what’s more most of them are low maintenance too!

 Sustainability is paramount for us, unlike some we do not deal in habitat collected plants.
 Several species of Tillandsia are listed endangered with CITES (the Convention on International Trade in Endangered Species of wild fauna and flora) and with IUCN (International Union for Conservation of Nature).
 Prohibiting the trade of wild collected specimens plays a crucial role in restoring natural populations of these endangered and threatened species.